gijit/gi/README.md

 you are starting work on that feature.
 Make a branch for your feature, using `git checkout -b yourFeatureName`.

 b) Write a test for your feature.
 Make sure it fails (the test is red), before moving on to implementation.
 Tests are quite short.
-There are many examples are here, which show the currently implemented features.
-Add your test at the end of the compiler/repl_test.go file.
+There are many examples here in the pkg/compiler/*_test.go files.
+These show the currently implemented features.
+Add your test to a new _test.go file.

 https://github.com/gijit/gi/blob/master/pkg/compiler/repl_test.go

 Then simply implement your feature.
 (So simple!
 Yeah right!)

-So this is hard part.
+So this is fun part.
 It's too situational to give general advice, but do see the hints https://github.com/gijit/gi#translation-hints below for some specific Lua tricks for translating javascript idioms.